ostelco/ostelco-core/bq-metrics-extractor/README.md

 only an addition to the bqmetrics list.
 Use [standardSQL syntax  (not legacy)](https://cloud.google.com/bigquery/sql-reference/) for queries.

+If not running in a google kubernetes cluster (e.g. in docker compose, or from the command line), it's necessary to set the environment variable GOOGLE_APPLICATION_CREDENTIALS to point to a credentials file that will provide access for the BigQuery library.

 How to build and deploy the cronjob manually
 ===